SC459 - Multimode Photonic Devices, Components, and Characterization

 This course is intended for engineers, scientists, managers, technicians and students who want to learn about components used in space-division multiplexing systems.

 Basic knowledge of fiber-optics communication and modal properties of waveguide is assumed.
-By the end of the course, the audience will know how to design several SDM components such as mode multiplexers, wavelength selective switches, and amplifiers
+By the end of the course, the audience will know how to design several multimode devices such as mode multiplexers, wavelength selective switches, and amplifiers.

 Nicolas K. Fontaine is currently a Distinguished Member of the Technical Staff at Nokia Bell Labs.
 His main research interests are in space-division multiplexed transmission systems and components, wavelength selective switches and crossconnects, and spectral slice arbitrary waveform synthesis and measurement.